• Skip to primary navigation

 Should I dress the salad before serving it?

 Definitely!
-The salad is best when the dressing marinates all the ingredients.
-It won't get soggy!
+The salad is best when the dressing is marinated with all the ingredients.
+So it will stay calm!
 It only enhances the flavors.

 If using avocado in a salad, should I wait to add it right before serving it?